By Karen Freifeld and John McCrank

 A spokeswoman for Tradebot, of Kansas City, Missouri, said the firm had no comment.

-Barclays wooed high-frequency traders by disclosing detailed, sensitive information about other customers to the firms to help ensure their aggressive trading strategies were effective, and by charging them almost nothing, the complaint said.
+Barclays actually courted high-frequency trading firms by disclosing detailed, sensitive information to major such firms to help ensure their aggressive trading strategies were effective, the complaint said.
 HFT accounts for around half of all U.S. trading volume.

 Barclays also told its clients it does not favor its own dark pool when routing client orders to trading venues, when in reality it was doing just that, the complaint said.
 One former Barclays employee told the Attorney General's office that based on the high amount of client orders Barclays was sending to its own dark pool, better trading opportunities may have been missed elsewhere.

-There was a lot going on in the dark pool that was not in the best interests of Barclays clients, one former director said, according to the complaint.
+There was a lot going on in the dark pool that was not in the best interests of Barclays clients, one former director said.
 "The practice of almost ensuring that every counterparty would be a high-frequency firm, it seems to me that that wouldn't be in the best interest of their clients . . .
 It's almost like they are building a car and saying it has an airbag and there is no airbag or brakes."

-The SEC is considering forcing dark pools and firms that match customers' orders internally to tell regulators and the public how they operate.
-In early June, the SEC filed a civil lawsuit against dark pool operator Liquidnet for allegedly improperly using its subscribers’ confidential trading information to market its services.
+One potential measure would require dark pools and firms that match customers' orders internally to tell regulators and the public how they operate.
+The SEC has also stepped up enforcement actions, including a civil lawsuit filed in early June against dark pool operator Liquidnet for allegedly improperly using its subscribers’ confidential trading information to market its services.

 The SEC declined to comment on the lawsuit.